RomPiot/PokeForumSF/README.md

 - If a user is banned, he is automatically logged out.
 - Users with the administrator role can edit all entities with EasyAdmin on the admin link

+### Security
+- Creation of the User entity with the maker user
+- User entity implements the UserInterface and its methods
+- Authentication user with username and password from User entity
+- Migration of the hash algorithm from bcrypt to auto
+- Configuration of the firewall with a guard authenticator to login and logout the user
+- Add 3 users roles (admin, modo, user) in the role hierarchy.
+By default, a user anthenticated have user role
+- Add access controle to limit the access depending on the user role
+- Controls in front and back to check if the user access is granted for the user connected according to his role

 ### Forum
 - Each user connected can add a new topic
 - Each user connected can add a new comment to a topic